tuva-health/docs/docs/provider-panel-attribution.md

 ## Before Reading Further

-Ask yourself, how should patients be attributed to patients?
+Ask yourself, how should patients be attributed to providers?
 What if you only had medical claims data available to you, and you need to attribute patients to primary care providers?

 * How do you determine if a provider is a primary care provider?